robitalec/comprehensive-exam/literature/papers/Vickery_2020.md

 Extends the model of [Coolen_2007](Coolen_2007.md) by adding an additional level to the food chain

-Predator interacts with its prey under a Lotka-Vollterra predator-prey model.
+Predator interacts with its prey under a Lotka-Volterra predator-prey model.
 Without scrounging, the parsimonious model produces only neutral stability with limit cycles between predator and prey.
 [Coolen_2007](Coolen_2007.md) showed that the presence of scrounging in the predator population process a stable predator-prey equilibrium and that as the frequency of scrounging in the population increases, the equilibrium density of both prey and predators should also increase.